wrohanc/Kuppi-SpringCloud/README.md

 The purpose of this code is to demonstrate a simple inventory management system implemented in micro-service architecture.
 The primary focus is on micro-service architecture.
 So I have not used any databases to keep the code simple.

 Simple Inventory management system is built using 3 business components(price, inventory, and order).
-It has the following components to support micro-service architecture. (config-server, name-server, api-gatway, and tracing-server)
+It has the following components to support micro-service architecture. (config-server, name-server, api-gatway-server, and tracing-server)

 #### Directories
  - config -> Centralized configuration files.